YASHMITHA-3/ENIGMA/README.md

 2.Templates- conatins HTML documents.

-3.app.py- main file which copnatins machine learning code.
+3.app.py- main file which conatins machine learning code.

 How to run :
 To run "Life Care" run app.py using flask virtual environment in the terminal.
 Run on local host to get the html output.